linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 #### Single Font Installation

 1. On the Font Manager interface, click ![add](icon/icon_plus.svg) or select ![icon_menu](icon/icon_menu.svg)> **Add font**.
-2. Select the font file to be installed and right-click **Open**, or double-click the font file to open Font Manager for installation.
+2. Select the font file to be installed, right-click and select **Open**, or double-click the font file to open Font Manager for installation.
 3. Please enter the authorization password in the pop-up authorization window (if any).
 4. Right-click the font file after successful installation, and select **Display in file manager** to view the specific installation location.